JazzWorks Community Impact

 Impact on jazz music in Ottawa

 JazzWorks provides a special niche for adults and high school students in the Ottawa community to immerse themselves in a variety of jazz education initiatives and opportunities.
 JazzWorks’ focus on learning to play jazz in a small group setting encourages networking.
-Musicians are encouraged to form their own combos after the summer Jazz Workshop, and many then perform publicly in Ottawa clubs, restaurants, and other public venues.
+Musicians are encouraged to form their own combos after the summer Jazz Camp, and many then perform publicly in Ottawa clubs, restaurants, and other public venues.
 Many groups including JazzWorks participants have performed at the Ottawa International Jazz Festival.
 In one recent year, 13 different jazz festival groups included JazzWorks participants.

 Since 2007, JazzWorks has nurtured and developed a growing community of Ottawa-based jazz composers through its annual Composers’ Symposium.